Skip to main content

 • grinding

-• “I played the previous version Hiragana Wara but stopped playing it because grinding was tedious and it felt not that fun to play.”
+• “I played the previous version Hiragana Wara but stopped playing because grinding was tedious and it didn't feel fun.”

-• “The ability to swap party members was a great addition; however, the game just threw almost all the characters at you at once, and since they're all low level, grinding them felt tedious.
+• “The game threw almost all the characters at you at once, and since they're all low level, grinding them felt tedious.
 Unless you're going for 100% achievement, don't bother; find the characters that work for you and stick to them.”

 • optimization

-• “With Katakana War, the game is fairly well optimized, with lots of quality of life improvements that are non-existent in its predecessor: no more random encounters, a more simple and fluid leveling system, achievements, an endless dungeon for easy drilling of everything you've learned, and even lots of scenes that are fully voice-acted, which was an extremely pleasant surprise.”
+• “With Katakana War, the game is fairly well optimized, featuring many quality of life improvements absent in its predecessor: no more random encounters, a simpler and more fluid leveling system, achievements, an endless dungeon for practice, and lots of fully voice-acted scenes, which was an extremely pleasant surprise.”

 • “The characters are fun and cute, and the gameplay itself is very optimized compared to Hiragana Wars.”